s4ke/Master-Thesis/src/md/041-futures.md

 Colours: blue $\hat{=}$ idle, green $\hat{=}$ running, red  $\hat{=}$ blocked, yellow $\hat{=}$ suspended.](src/img/withoutFutures.pdf){#fig:withoutFutures}

-This is only a problem in distributed memory (in the scope of this thesis) and we should allow nodes to communicate directly with each other.
+This is usually only a problem in distributed memory and we should allow nodes to communicate directly with each other.
 Eden already provides
 \enquote{remote data} that enable this [@AlGo03a; @Dieterle2010].
 But as we want code using our DSL to be agnostic in terms of which backend is used, we have to wrap this concept.
 We do this with the `Future` type class to abstract